 Plaintiffs can claim medical expenses such as hospital bills, ambulance fees, and prescription costs.
 Any other expenses for necessary ongoing treatment after an injury such as physical or occupational therapy can be recovered.

-Plaintiffs can also secure property damage compensation if the incident in question resulted in damage or destruction of expensive personal items.
+The plaintiffs can also secure property damage compensation if the incident in question resulted in damage or destruction of expensive personal items.
 For example, items like designer watches, prescription eyeglasses, or smartphones may be included.

 Plaintiffs can claim lost income as damages if they must miss work to recover from their injuries.
 The victim may be able to secure compensation for lost future earnings if an injury results in a disability that prevents him or her from returning to work or working in the future.